What to talk about in therapy

-Providing Virtual Therapy in New York, New Jersey, and DC.
+Providing Virtual Therapy in New York, New Jersey, Virginia, and DC.

 Oftentimes, the reason that led you to seek therapy is just the tip of the iceberg.

 My approach is to help you address the core issues underlying your struggles.
-I work primarily from a psychodynamic lens with some cognitive behavioral techniques depending on the individual.
 I am interactive and collaborative, which means that I won’t sit and stare at you quietly for the whole session.
 In fact, we will work together in this journey towards self-discovery, healing, and growth.

 I believe that our self-awareness is vital to overcoming emotional pain and living a meaningful life.
 Growing up in an immigrant Chinese family, I’ve always been fascinated by the mental and emotional world of people around me.
 The human psyche is so complex!